 Virtual Reality (AR) and Augmented Reality (AR) have been around for more than 25 years now, but it still feels that they are in their nascent stages when it comes to their adaptability.
 There is no doubt that there is a lot of transition towards their deployment and there is an increase in their use by the industry, and it is shaping up pretty well.
 Why not?
 These technologies provide effective solutions in this industrial and digital era.
-The need to connect the digital and real world seems critical for organizations to enable them to foster and gain tremendous competitive advantage when the market is fierce and competitors are many.
+The need to connect the digital and real-world seems critical for organizations to enable them to foster and gain a tremendous competitive advantage when the market is fierce and competitors are many.

 AR and VR in Industries

 Who would want to risk not deploying the novel technologies such as AR and VR which have the potential to bring tremendous benefits to all the stakeholders involved, providing a win-win situation?
 We wouldn’t want to, and we suppose you wouldn’t want to either.
-In the industrial arena, the transition towards VR and AR is just beginning to gain momentum, and with the technological advances AR and VR are poised to be the showrunners when it comes to effective training of the workforce with the influx of so many VR kits and AR applications.
-They even have applications in serving as advanced guidance, instruction and maintenance tools for the various industries.
+In the industrial arena, the transition towards VR and AR is just beginning to gain momentum, and with the technological advances, AR and VR are poised to be the showrunners when it comes to effective training of the workforce with the influx of so many VR kits and AR applications.
+They even have applications in serving as advanced guidance, instruction, and maintenance tools for the various industries.
 With complex processes in place in high consequence industries, thousands of small parts and equipment serve critical purposes, and even a minor error can cause tremendous downtimes and losses for the company.
-AR and VR together with planned IoT techniques in place can reduce the losses significantly, and even result in better uptimes, better quality product, and an even better customer experience for organizations using them in their sales and marketing strategies.
+AR and VR together with planned IoT techniques in place can reduce the losses significantly, and even result in better uptimes, better quality product, and even better customer experience for organizations using them in their sales and marketing strategies.

 Industry needs change of training methodology